 Post Micturition Dribble

-Post-micturition dribble (PMD), or after dribble, is the name given to the problem when men experience an involuntary loss of urine immediately after they have finished passing urine, usually after leaving the toilet.
+Post-Micturition Dribble (PMD), or after dribble, is the name given to the problem when men experience an involuntary loss of urine immediately after they have finished passing urine, usually after leaving the toilet.
 It is not caused by stress from exertion or due to a problem with the bladder, and it should be distinguished from terminal dribble, which occurs at the end of passing urine.
 The condition can be a nuisance and cause embarrassment.
-It may occur in women but it is much more common in men.
+It may be experienced in women, but it is much more common in men.

-Most men with PMD urinate normally however PMD is likely to occur when the penis is being replaced and clothes rearranged after a visit to the toilet.
-Trousers can end up getting wet.
+Most men with PMD urinate normally.
+However, PMD is likely to occur when the main flow has finished, and clothes are being rearranged after a visit to the toilet.
+Trousers and clothes can end up getting wet, causing frustration and embarrassment.
 Men usually find that even after waiting and gently shaking, the problem remains.

 - Operations for an enlarged prostate